google/syzkaller/docs/linux/setup_ubuntu-host_odroid-c2-board_arm64-kernel.md

 # Setup: Ubuntu host, Odroid C2 board, arm64 kernel

+Note: these instructions are currently outdated, but can still be used as a reference.

 These are the instructions on how to fuzz the kernel on an [Odroid C2](http://www.hardkernel.com/main/products/prdt_info.php) board using Ubuntu 14.04 on the host machine and Ubuntu on the Odroid.

 ## Hardware setup